-- Schools should be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove and available as an electronic copy at http://sussexchildprotection.procedures.org.uk/ - All staff should read Part 1 of Keeping Children Safe in Education July 2015 and be alert to signs of abuse and know to whom they should report any concerns or suspicions.
+Schools should be aware of and follow the Sussex Child Protection & Safeguarding Procedures, produced by West Sussex, East Sussex, and Brighton & Hove and available as an electronic copy at http://sussexchildprotection.procedures.org.uk/

+- All staff should read Part 1 of Keeping Children Safe in Education and updates from September 2016 be alert to signs of abuse and know to whom they should report any concerns or suspicions.
 If staff members are uncertain they should always speak to the Designated Member of Staff for Child Protection.
-In exceptional circumstances, such as in emergency or a genuine concern that appropriate action has not been taken, staff members can speak directly to children's social care through the MASH. - Schools should have procedures (of which all staff are aware) for handling suspected cases of abuse of children, including procedures to be followed if a child harms another child or a member of staff is accused of abuse, or suspected of abuse - A Designated Member of Staff for Child Protection (referred to in 'Keeping Children Safe in Education (DfE, July 2015) as 'Designated Safeguarding

-Lead') should have responsibility for co-ordinating action within the school and liaising with other agencies (see below for further details).
-We have four named Designated Members of staff.
-They are Joanna Brown (Headteacher), Samantha Copus (Deputy Headteacher), Jane Berry (Senior Teacher) and Tom Partis (KS2 Lead)

-- Designated Members of Staff for Child Protection undergo updated child protection training every two years.
+In exceptional circumstances, such as in emergency or a genuine concern that appropriate action has not been taken, staff members can speak directly to children's social care through the MASH. - Schools should have procedures (of which all staff are aware) for handling suspected cases of abuse of children, including procedures to be followed if a child harms another child or a member of staff is accused of abuse, or suspected of abuse - A Designated Member of Staff for Child Protection (referred to in 'Keeping Children Safe in Education (DfE, September 2016) as 'Designated Safeguarding Lead') should have responsibility for co-ordinating action within the school and liaising with other agencies (see below for further details).
+We have three named Designated Members of staff.
+They are Joanna Brown (Headteacher), Samantha Copus (Deputy Headteacher) and Jane Berry (Senior Teacher).
+Knowledge and Skills should be updated biannually. - Designated Members of Staff for Child Protection undergo updated child protection training every two years.
 The head teacher and all members of staff are provided with regular updated child protection training in line with advice from the West Sussex LSCB (currently every three years). - The school's lettings policy will ensure the suitability of adults working with children on school premises at any time.
 Those authorised by the school to work with children on school premises should enter into a formal commitment to comply with the school's child safeguarding responsibilities.
-Community users organising activities for children will be made aware of the school's child protection guidelines and procedures and will confirm their commitment to abide by them.
+Community users organising activities for children will be made aware of the school's child protection guidelines and procedures and will confirm their commitment to abide by them. - The Designated Safeguard Lead and Virtual Schools Head teacher are to liaise over Looked After Children. - Children with Special Educational Needs can be particularly vulnerable to abuse and neglect.
+Staff need to be aware of this and that there may be barriers to disclosing this information.